The 7 B2B growth trends you need to know in 2020 (and beyond)

 Not sure where to begin?
 Here’s what you can do:

 - Resolve customer complaints quickly,

 - Be flexible on refunds and cancellation policies,

-- Provide real time, personalized customer service (more on this next),
+- Provide real time customer service (more on this next),

 - Surprise your customers with free upgrades, event invitations and more.

 You’re ready to sign up to a new online subscription service, but at the last second, you have a question.
 So you send an email with your query over to their sales team.
 The problem?
 It takes them hours to respond!
 And by that point, you’ve either lost the need (or even interest) for such a tool or signed up with one of their competitors.

 This scenario happens every single day.